abe-101/c-solutions/13/projects/10/README.md

 void reverse_name(char *name);
 ```

-The unction expects `name` to point to a string containing a first name followed
+The function expects `name` to point to a string containing a first name followed
 by a last name.
 It modifies the string so that the last name comes first,
 followed by a comma, a space, the first initial and a period.
 The original
 string may contain extra spaces before the first name, between the first and